yulian-tw/202406xx-SSDP-Core-Engineering-workshop/20240614-ssdp2-pairing/hw-shopping-platform/my-springboot-app/docs/01-Notes-from-SSDP.md

    > which is the latest gradle version compatible with java 22
    - As of my last update in April 2023, Java 22 has not been released ... it's advisable to check the official Gradle documentation 🤣

-5. [ ] Get test running without needing to have docker-compose up.
+5. [X] Get test running without needing to have docker-compose up.

+   **Findings**
+   SpringBootTest Context Aware

+   **Chat Records**
+   > how to run SpringBootTest without DefaultContextLoader
+   - ( GH Copilot gives working solution with explanation . see commit for the actual fix ) 👍
 6. [ ] Update the README ??